Brussels / 31 January & 1 February 2026

 Kotlin's Compose Multiplatform allows for the creation of beautiful user interfaces in a declarative, functional paradigm.
 But the Compose compiler isn't limited to creating UI or even visuals.

 In this talk, we explore using the Compose compiler to create soundscapes and other pieces of music.
-I will present a library and domain-specific language (DSL) for musical composition – complete with a plugin to turn IntelliJ into a livecoding environment.
+I will present a library and domain-specific language (DSL) for musical composition.

 We'll start by looking at the building blocks of musical compositions and how Kotlin and Compose Multiplatform can be used to implement them in a declarative and functional way.
 This includes tone generators/synths, shaping the envelope of a sound, playing samples, expressing various timings and simultaneously playing multiple tracks, and creating a drum machine.
 We'll also see how a powerful DSL allows us to more conveniently express complex rhythms.